bulletsoul/adb-btree/README.md

 ## Usage
 ### Creating an Index
-Parameters - key length, a text file name, and an output index.
+Parameters - key length (e.g. 11 for StudentNo), a text file name, and an output index.
 If output index exists, overwrite it.
 Duplicates should not be inserted

 	$ INDEX –create <length> <input file> <output file>